KyllianGenot/KyllianGenot/README.md

 # Welcome to <a href="https://www.linkedin.com/in/kyllian-genot/">Kyllian's</a> GitHub Repository 🌟

 Hi there!
-I'm **Kyllian GENOT**, a passionate **M1 Fintech student at ESILV (École Supérieure d'Ingénieurs Léonard de Vinci)**.
+I'm **Kyllian GENOT**, a passionate **M1 Fintech/UX Design student at ESILV (École Supérieure d'Ingénieurs Léonard de Vinci)**.
 My journey blends cutting-edge technology, financial innovation, and creativity, with a keen interest in Blockchain, Trading, Machine Learning, and Design.

 ## 🚀 About Me